Biology

 An introduction to the biological environment in the Arctic, including the physical environment and its impacts on the biological setting; arctic ecosystems, arctic plants and animals and their adaptations; and human impacts on the Arctic, including historical impact, land use issues and wildlife management decision-making.
 Meets the general education requirement for a 4-credit natural science course with laboratory.

-BIOL 105: Fundamentals of Biology I
+BIOL 105: General Biology I

 Credits 4.0

-BIOL 106: Fundamentals of Biology II
+BIOL 106: General Biology II

 Credits 4.0